Frameworks

 Nuxt, Astro, Remix, React Router — partial

 Each of these has a "dev mode that runs on top of Vite" path and a "production server" path.
-The dev path works in narrow cases (Nuxt's Nitro init is the most finicky; Astro is the simplest).
+The dev path should use the project's Vite dependency and plugins.
 The production build/serve path is generally not exercised.

 If you're embedding one of these for a tutorial or a customer demo, test the specific commands you intend to call.
 The compatibility matrix is conservative — "partial" means "we've seen it work for the canonical starter, not that every plugin combination boots."